Final Project: Independent Method Exploration

 2 Deliverables

-Contribute a new subsection to the course textbook that explains your chosen method.
-Your contribution should follow the existing structure and style of current chapters.
+Your final contribution should be suitable for inclusion in the course textbook and follow the existing structure and style of current chapters.

-Deliver a 20-minute instructional presentation during the Student Teaching Sessions, focusing on active learning rather than passive information transfer.
-Use traditional teaching tools like chalkboard or whiteboard rather than prepared slides to encourage dynamic, responsive instruction.
+Deliver a 20-minute instructional presentation during the Student Teaching Sessions.
+Use traditional teaching tools like chalkboard or whiteboard rather than prepared slides.

 Your presentation should work through a concrete example that illustrates the method’s practical application.
 Clearly explain when, why, and how to use this approach, making explicit connections to techniques and concepts we’ve previously covered in class.
 Most importantly, facilitate meaningful discussion with your classmates about the method’s applications, limitations, and potential extensions.